def-codes/the-better-thing/src/datafy-nav/README.md

 behind [the (alpha) `datafy` package introduced in Clojure 1.10](https://clojure.github.io/clojure/branch-master/clojure.datafy-api.html).

+These functions are `polymethod`'s that use the `@def.codes/polymorphic-functions` package to support dynamic extension.

 The main ideas (as I see them) are:
 - single protocol for inspection and traversal of (potentially remote) runtime objects